Jomonsugi/Union_Lodge_Cocktail_Ingredients/cocktail_ingredients.md

 This data vizualization shows all the liquid cocktail ingredients used in cocktails (featured in the menu) at Union Lodge #1 in Denver, Colorado.
 The chart provides a comparison of the ingredients used.
+It provides a snapshot of the bar.
 The viewer can see what is used most, what is used in small quanity, and what is not used at all in cocktails featured on the menu (like vodka...there is none at Union Lodge #1).
 The volume in mL is calculated by adding up the total volume of a particular ingredient used across all cocktails in the menu.

 ### Design